cutthroat78/Leaving-Cert-Notes/README.md

 - Use # in ```[Text](file#heading)``` in links to link to certain headings on pages
 - Get rid of “School Slides” and "Table of Contents" headings from notes
 - Write study guide/plan for each subject
+- get short url for site (like lc.xyz or notes.xyz)

 ### Biology
 - Add video(s) link about each topic in biology.md ```- [Video]()``` or ```- [Video Playlist]()```